 Baie Sainte Anne

-The port containing the jetty for boats from Mahé and shuttle ferries between Praslin and La Digue is located 2 km south of the Baie Sainte Anne village.
+The port (Praslin Ferry Terminal) containing the jetty for boats from Mahé and shuttle ferries between Praslin and La Digue is located centrally in the village of Baie Sainte Anne.
 It is named after the patron saint of the first Catholic Church on the island, St. Anne.